COPRS/infrastructure/docs/user_manuals/how-to/Security.md

 | categories | Object that describe the categories for ip reputation | No |

-The purpose of the object `rotateIpReputation` is to create a bash file that is going to be executed once a day to update the ip reputation of suricata. rotateIpReputation object is optional, it is composed of 3 attributes:
+The purpose of the object `rotateIpReputation` is to create a bash file that is going to be executed once a day to update the ip reputation of suricata.
+The rotateIpReputation object is optional, it is composed of 3 attributes:
 - The name that should end by .sh.
 - The content, it is the actions that want to perform to update the ip reputation of suricata in bash.
-- The cron paramater, as the name and the hour of execution each day.
+- The cron parameter, as the name and the hour of execution each day.

 The same object structure is available by updating `rotate_rules` object, here the purpose is to describe the bash file that is going to update the rules each day.

 `categories` Object is composed of two attributes:
-- a name fir the file.
+- a name for the file.
 - the content of the file following `id,short name,description` format.
 It is used to manage categories for ip reputation.